ionic-team/stencil-site/src/docs/components/properties.md

 Rather, it is considered better for performance and more idiomatic to re-assign the Prop (in the example above, we use the spread operator).

 The same holds for objects as well.
-Objects should be updated using the spread operator in order to create a new reference and trigger a render:
+Rather than mutating an existing object in-place, a new object should be created using the spread operator.
+This object will be different-by-reference and therefore will trigger a re-render:

 ```tsx
 import { Component, Prop, h } from '@stencil/core';